MUIREDCap/field_datacrypt/README.md

 4. Enable for your project
 5. CronJob for deleting the generated files
    0 * * * * sh /var/www/redcap-test/modules/field_datacrypt_v1.0.0/FieldEncryptionModule.sh
 6. The "FieldEncryptionModule.sh" should be executable by the root user or the the user runs the cronjob
+7. As well as the path should be modified to your system

 ## Usage

 Add `@DATACRYPT` to any field's action tags.
 That field will be encrypted on save.

-## Encryption
+## De-/Encryption

 The module uses SaferCrypto, which implements AES-256-CTR with HMAC-SHA256 authentication (encrypt-then-MAC).

-Encrypted values are base64 encoded, converted to URL-safe characters, and formatted as `ENC_[data]@xx.xx`.
-This format passes REDCap's email validation while being obviously not a real address.
+Encrypted values are base64 encoded, converted to URL-safe characters, and formatted as `#ENC#_[data]`.

 The encryption classes (UnsafeCrypto and SaferCrypto) are based on code by [Scott Arciszewski](https://stackoverflow.com/questions/9262109/simplest-two-way-encryption-using-php), licensed under CC BY-SA 4.0.

-## What the Module Does at Each Step
+## What the Module does at each step

 **On record save / survey submit:**
 - Hooks `redcap_save_record` and `redcap_survey_complete` fire